CamJord/Secure-Blockchain-Voting/README.md

 <br>**Running Code**<br>
 ----------------------------
-Code included here is a proof of concept, as such some simulations and tests have been provided, but this project is by no means a standalone app.
+Code included here is a proof of concept, as such some simulations and tests have<br>
-To see a simluation of registration and other processes, run:
+been provided, but this project is by no means a standalone app.<br> To see a simluation of registration and other processes, run:<br>
     ```
 registration_sim.py
     ```
-which is located in the Testing folder.
-To see some simple unittest cases, run:
+<br>which is located in the Testing folder.
+To see some simple unittest cases, run:<br>
     ```
 unittesting.py
     ```
-which is also located in the Testing folder.
+<br>which is also located in the Testing folder.